cgjuan01/protein-ligand-binding-affinity-ageing-targets/README.md

 # Protein-ligand binding affinity: leakage-aware validation

-A machine learning pipeline for **protein–ligand binding-affinity** prediction, built to test the question that matters in practice: *does the model actually generalise to novel chemical space, or is it memorising near-duplicate analogues?*
+A machine learning pipeline for **protein-ligand binding-affinity** prediction, built to test the question that matters in practice: *does the model actually generalise to novel chemical space, or is it memorising near-duplicate analogues?*
 The pipeline harmonises affinity data across **ChEMBL and BindingDB**, enforces